Betulio González: Professional career

 After one more win, Gonzalez and Canto met, this time with Canto as WBC world champion.
 Canto defeated Gonzalez by a fifteen-round split decision on May 24, 1975 at Monterrey, Mexico.

 Gonzalez then won eight fights in a row, before fighting for the Fecarbox regional Flyweight title.
 On June 20, 1976, he won that title by knocking out Hildo Roche in two rounds.
-On November 10, he and Canto had a third match; Canto retained the WBC world Flyweight title with a fifteen-round split decision, in a fight held at Caracas.
+On November 10, he and Canto had a third match; Canto retained the WBC world Flyweight title with a fifteen-round split decision, in a fight held in Caracas.

 Gonzalez won eight more fights in a row before being given another chance at becoming world Flyweight champion.
 On August 12, 1978, he joined the exclusive group of boxers who have become world champions three times in the same division, by defeating Guty Espadas by a fifteen-round majority decision in Caracas.
 This fight proved controversial as well, as Gonzalez appeared to be knocked down in the last round, but the fight's referee chose not to count it as a knockdown.

 On November 4, he retained the title against the famed but maligned Chilean fighter Martin Vargas, a national hero in his country himself, with a twelfth-round knockout.
 Then, he and Oguma proceeded to have a third encounter, and, on January 1, 1979, they fought to a fifteen-round draw in Hamamatsu.

 Gonzalez returned to Japan in July 1979, where, on July 6, he avenged his previous defeat to Oguma, by retaining the title with a twelfth-round knockout.
 But in his next defense, against Luis Ibarra, he lost a fifteen-round decision and the world title on November 17.

 Gonzalez then embarked on another winning streak, which reached seven victories in a row, including two knockouts over future world champion Peter Mathebula, in ten and six rounds, respectively.
 This winning streak stopped when he challenged Juan Herrera for the WBA world Flyweight title on December 19, 1981.
 Trying to become a world Flyweight champion for the fourth time, Gonzalez was knocked out in seven rounds.

 Santos Laciar went on to beat Herrera for the WBA world title, and, after Gonzalez got another win, the two boxing legends met, on September 14, 1982, at a Maracaibo hotel.
 In what turned out to be his last try at becoming world Flyweight champion for the fourth time, Gonzalez lost a split decision to the Argentine boxer.

 After losing by a twelve-round decision to Alberto Castro for the Fedelatin Flyweight title on July 7, 1984, Gonzalez announced his retirement for the first time.

 In 1988, however, he returned to boxing for one more fight: having lost on November 28 to future world champion Rodolfo Blanco by knockout in eight rounds, he retired, eleven months before mandatory retirement in Venezuela.

-Gonzalez retired with a record of 76 wins, 12 losses and 3 draws, with 48 wins by knockout.